SLAC/slac-alpha-d9/web/modules/custom/stanford_person_importer/README.md

 Installation
 ---

-Installation is dependent on the Person content type and assumed that is complete
+Installation is dependent on
+- Person content type
+- public://media/person needs to exist and be writable by the web server

 1. The following Drupal modules and libraries are dependencies and need to be installed:
   - composer require drupal/config_pages